gbv/jskos-server/README.md

 - **`fromSchemeWhitelist`/`toSchemeWhitelist`**: Can be defined only on type `mappings`.
 List of scheme objects that are allowed for `fromScheme`/`toScheme` respectively. `null` allows all schemes.

+- **`mismatchTagVocabulary`**: Can be defined only on type `annotations`.
+A [JSKOS Concept Schemes] object with required property `uri`.
+When configured, concept URIs belonging to this vocabulary can be used to tag mapping mismatches in mapping annotations.
+The vocabulary including concept data needs to be imported into the same JSKOS Server instance.
+For detailed information, please refer to the [2.0.0 release notes](https://github.com/gbv/jskos-server/releases/tag/v2.0.0).

 \* Only applies to actions `create`, `update`, and `delete`.

 Note that any properties not mentioned here are not allowed!